fudgebucket27/LoopDropSharp/README.md

 }
 ```

-Credits
+## Credits
-Thanks to ItsMonty.eth for the original NFT Transfer code which was written in Python which I converted to C#.
+Thanks to ItsMonty.eth for the original NFT Transfer code in thge [LoopPyMinty](https://github.com/Montspy/LooPyMinty) repo which I converted to C#.

-Also thanks to Taranasus for the original C# code from his LoopringSharp repo for the ECDSA signing which I also used.
+Also thanks to Taranasus for his [LoopringSharp](https://github.com/taranasus/LoopringSharp) repo for the ECDSA signing which I also used.

 I also used my own PoseidonSharp library for generating the Poseidon hashes and EDDSA signing.